sappachok/wunca39/README.md

-# DevStarter CI/CD It easey!
+# DevStarter the CI/CD it easey!